joelhawksley/identity/_posts/2021-11-07-how-github-uses-linters.md

     But at what cost?
     To what end?
     Writing this talk has given me time to think about why we have linters in the first place.
+    The best code is no code
+    The best feedback is feedback you don't have to make Even as a linter
     In a lot of cases, we are linting for safety
     Most of the ruby today isn't typed
     It's also very dynamic